 More recently, I shared a post with 5 guitar truths in a Facebook group just cause I felt others needed to heart it.
 Not only was the post popular, but no one disagreed with my points, even saying that one really changed things for them.

-Here, I divided a couple of those points as they could be in a section of their own, and also added a few more that I felt was really vital to growing as a guitarist and a musician ^_^
+Below, I have divided a couple of those points as they could be in a section of their own, and also added a few more that I felt was really vital to growing as a guitarist and a musician ^_^

 1. You Need To Join A Band Or Jam Group